Protectores Augusti Nostri: Imperial Guards of Gallienus

 Collectively, the first protectores might be more properly defined as a collegio (i.e., a guild) rather than a military unit serving a specific military purpose.
-There is contemporary reference to a Princeps Protectorum, but it is likely that this officer's functions related to ceremonial than to leadership in battle.
-Holding commissioned rank in a unit attached to the comitatus seems to have been the sine qua non of admission to the body.
-These were men noticed by the Emperor likely to receive accelerated promotion in his service.
+There is contemporary reference to a Princeps Protectorum, but it is likely that this officer's functions were not related to direct command in battle, but were instead ceremonial.

+Holding commissioned rank in a unit attached to the comitatus seems to have been a prerequisite of admission to the body.
+These were men noticed by the Emperor and likely received accelerated promotion in his service.

 The purpose of the protectores at this time seems to have been two-fold: (i) to encourage a personal loyalty to the Augusti (particularly Gallienus: there is no reason to suppose that Valerian had any real interest in this innovation) among the most energetic and charismatic officers of the Imperial Field Army and thus combat the spirit of military dissent that was tearing the Empire apart at this time; (ii) to promote ambition among the officer cadres of provincial garrisons, which would serve the same purpose.

 After Gallienus

 After the death of Gallienus the protectores seem to have evolved into a military unit.
-The future Emperor Diocletian made his successful bid for the purple in 284 AD as commander of this body, challenging the Praetorian Prefect Aper whose power-base was the Praetorian Guard.
+The future Emperor Diocletian made his successful bid for emperor in 284 AD as commander of this body, challenging the Praetorian Prefect Aper whose power-base was the Praetorian Guard.
 However, membership of the corps still seems to have continued to be reserved for young soldiers marked out for rapid promotion.
 Constantine I was probably a member at the court of Galerius and Ammianus Marcellinus got his first step on the ladder of promotion in this capacity.
 Thus by that time it had acquired some of the characteristics of an Imperial staff college.